scolladon/sfdx-git-delta/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for sending a pull request!
 Please make sure you click the link above to view the contribution guidelines, then fill out the blanks below.
 -->

-## What does this pull request contains
+## What does this pull request contain?

 ---